ErikVini/specz_compilation/README.md

 java -jar stilts.jar tmatch1 matcher=sky+1d values='RA DEC z' params='1 0.002' action=keep1 in=InputTable.csv out=OutputTable.csv
 ```

+## Other notes

+Some redshift values are duplicated, mainly in the [GLADEP](http://glade.elte.hu/) catalogue, but the reason behind this is not explained in the documentation.
+For this reason all objects for which the redshift value is repeated more than 60 times are removed from the sample.

 ## The final catalogue

 ![Distribution of objects in the sky.
 Image also available in "Images" folder.](Images/AllSky_Spec_Scatter.png?raw=true "Distribution of objects in the sky.")